infinitered/ignite/README.md

 #### [Project Web Page](http://infinitered.github.io/ignite/) - Our Github Page

 ## :heart: Special Thanks :heart:
 Thank you to the numerous [contributors of Ignite](https://github.com/infinitered/ignite/graphs/contributors).
-Additionally, our Gitter/Slack integration has been most graceously donated by [SameRoom.io](https://sameroom.io/).
+Additionally, our Gitter/Slack integration has been most graciously donated by [SameRoom.io](https://sameroom.io/).
 Our awe and appreciation for the friendliness of Open Source is the fuel for all [Infinite Red](https://infinite.red/) projects like Ignite.